 - Beautiful local contrast and black levels

-The LG G1 OLED’s Evo panel is the first really substantial OLED TV hardware revision LG has introduced for years.
-That’s not to say there haven’t been lots of small, iterative hardware improvements along the way.
-But the differences here are big enough to prompt LG to actually shout about it through the ‘Evo’ branding exercise – complete with a new and expensive-looking TV advertising campaign.
+The LG G1 Gallery OLED TV’s Evo panel is the first really substantial OLED TV hardware revision LG has introduced for years.
+That’s not to say that there haven’t been lots of small, iterative hardware improvements along the way.
+But the differences here are big enough to prompt LG to actually shout about it through the ‘Evo’ branding exercise.

-The Evo panel isn’t a jaw-dropping overhaul, but the change is definitely noticeable, and improves things for the better – making the LG G1 OLED a better friend to high dynamic range imagery than any LG OLED before.
+The Evo panel isn’t a jaw-dropping overhaul, but the change is definitely noticeable, and improves things for the better – making the LG G1 OLED a better friend to high dynamic range imagery than any LG OLED before it.

 The Evo panel uses new materials that enable it to run more efficiently, meaning it can hit higher brightness levels without either ramping up power consumption or, crucially, increasing the chance of its screen suffering permanent screen burn.
 Our own measurements yield a peak brightness reading on a 10% (of the screen) white HDR window of just over 870 nits.
 It’s a small but notable improvement over the 754 nits of last year’s GX range – and the peak brightness reduces by 100 nits or so when you shift from the (inadvisable) Vivid picture preset to Standard.
 The extent of the G1 brightness improvement versus the GX, though, tends to be between 10% and 20% across all picture presets, and that’s always enough to make its presence felt in two key ways.